Akkatecture/Documentation/content/docs/further_self_study/tips.md

 ## Plan For Uncertainty & Inconsistency

-Note about message guarantees, message based systems etc
+Note about message guarantees, message based systems etc.

+## Do not use actor behaviours

+It is far easier to test and manage actors that do not use Become().
+Akkatecture comes with a specification pattern implementation that will give you the option to do  some rich, expressive, domain validation within the actors based on the command and current actor state.
+Feel free to use this at your pleasure.